-The 7 Best Things To Do in Cebu
+The 7 Best Things To Do in Southern Cebu

-When you arrive in Cebu, I think it is better that you do the city exploration first.
-Let this be your appetizer for the amazing experience waiting for you on your vacation.
+When you arrive in Cebu, I think it is better to do the city exploration first.
+Let this be your appetizer for the unique experience waiting for you on your vacation.

-If you are a foreigner, don’t forget to hire a van or motorcycles to move around the city.
-It is much convenient and fun!
+If you are a foreigner, don’t forget to hire a van or motorcycle to move around the city.
+It is much more convenient and fun!
 You can also try public transportation, it’s a good experience, especially jeepneys.

 Taste the best food from House of Lechon or check out the Cebu Sky Experience Adventure from the top of Crown Regency, the tallest hotel tower in the Philippines.
 They’re two of the best Cebu city experiences.

-When you finished exploring the city, you’re ready to get farther.
+When you finish exploring the city, you’re ready to get farther.

 TIP: If you will be exploring southern Cebu already, it’s better that you book accommodation in Moalboal.
 It is a town with better access to all the adventures in south Cebu.